ltalirz/moodle-qformat_qtex/README.md

 is also possible.

 The plugin as well as installation instructions can be found in the *qtex/* subfolder.
-The plugin is also available as a zip archive from the Moodle plugin repository at www.moodle.org .
+Its zip archive *qformat_qtex.zip* is also available from the Moodle plugin repository at www.moodle.org .

 ### Standalone Converter